Why does the exhibit feature replica paintings and not originals?

 Isn’t it illegal to copy her paintings?

 Replicas have a legal connotation (it is authorized) and a quality connotation (it is a faithful repetition of the original).
 In most countries the artist’s rights expire 70 years after the artist’s death, in the case of Frida: in 2024.
-These replicas, owned by GEP1, are painted by master artists and licensed by ©Banco de Mexico Diego Rivera & Frida Kahlo Museums Trust/VG Bild-Kunst, Bonn 2008.
+These replicas are painted by master artists and licensed by ©Banco de Mexico Diego Rivera & Frida Kahlo Museums Trust/VG Bild-Kunst, Bonn 2008.

 How long should I plan to spend in the exhibit?